zschreib1/traffic-ai/README.md

 - *get_model*
 functions.

+Click here to view a [short video demo](https://youtu.be/Q3UIadopdmY) of my implementation.

 ### Building the model
 In order to lower the loss and increase the accuracy of my model, I tweaked and fine-tuned the hyperparameters: I iteratively changed the number of layers, the number of neurons per layer etc.